 What kind of recordkeeping do I need to do?

-Paycheck Protection Program: Request loan forgiveness through your lender after the 24-week loan period.
-You’ll need documents showing the number of full-time equivalent employees you have and pay rates, as well as mortgage, lease, and utility payments.
+Paycheck Protection Program: Request loan forgiveness through your lender.
+You need documents showing the number of full-time equivalent employees you have and pay rates, as well as eligible non-payroll expenses.

 Employee Retention Credit: Keep documents showing how you calculated the credit amount.
 Also, retain documents that show that you had to suspend operations or experienced a decrease in gross receipts.
 If you applied for an advance, keep a copy of Form 7200 in your records, too.